Logiqx/wca-ipy/docs/README.md

 It provides unofficial rankings for the senior cubing community, produced from official WCA competition results.

+If you would like your name to be added then either contact me via [Facebook](https://www.facebook.com/michael.george.545) or [Speedsolving.com](https://www.speedsolving.com/forum/members/logiqx.17180/).

 **Partial Rankings**

 * [Partial Over 40s Rankings](Partial_Rankings.md) is still incomplete but most of the fastest people are included (see below)